 Business visualizations and management practices for me are spaces of mediation and compromise beyond the idea of sharing and agreeing, they are spaces for continuously managing conflicts and different notions of truths, beliefs and worth.
 In my view accounting always fails to provide accurate information but it is important for the effects that it produces on organizational actors, on what actions it generate, and for the roles it plays other than exclusively producing information for decision making.

 Accounting cannot provide true and fair views but can do many other things that are possibly even more important.
-Rational choices exists only in our dreams but reasonable choices are still within our reach and I want to understand how, why, one can make these choices, what they are about and who can make them, that is, what kind of economic agent we want to portray when we write about accounting, accountants, management and managers.
+Rational choices exists only in our dreams and irrational ones are in front of our eyes every day but this does not mean that reasonable choices are not within our reach.
+I want to understand how, why, one can make these choices, what they are about and who can make them, that is, what kind of economic agent we want to portray when we write about accounting, accountants, management and managers.

 I have successfully supervised a number of PhD students whose research ranges from managing humanitarian crisis & major programmes, to accounting and valuation from a semiological perspective.
 I look for students who have a broader interdisciplinary interest in accounting as a major valuation practice that informs decision making in conditions of uncertainty and ambiguity.
 These are areas where I currently accept doctoral students (but if you have a great idea just let me know):

 - the role of accounting as a platform of mediation, negotiation and for the exploration of ‘unknown unknowns’ and wicked problems.